mdzakied/express-product-management-backend/readme.md

 - **JWT Authentication 💼:** Secure access control with JSON Web Token (JWT).
 - **Testing with Postman 🧪:** Validate API functionality and ensure smooth integration.

-The API is continuously being improved with a focus on:

-- Strengthening authentication and authorization mechanisms.
-- Ensuring the security of communication between users and the server.

 ---

 ## ⚙️ Technologies Used